 Marianne Obena, Founder of Home Makeover HK

 Home Makeover HK is a professional organizer and they are the perfect solution for those looking to get their clutter under control and transform their living or workspace.
 Their Certified Professional Organizers provide tailored solutions that help clients go from feeling overwhelmed to feeling empowered.
-We've tried it ourselves and would wholeheartedly recommend them!
+We've tried it ourselves and would wholeheartedly recommend their services!

 2. Horizon Plaza

-If you're looking for a one-stop shop for furniture in Hong Kong other than IKEA, Horizon Plaza is a must-visit destination.
+If you're looking for a one-stop shop for furniture Hong Kong offers other than IKEA, Horizon Plaza is a must-visit destination.
 Located in Ap Lei Chau, this 28-story building is a mecca for homemakers and fashionistas alike.

-Address: 2 Lee Wing St., Ap Lei Chau, Hong Kong
+Address: 2 Lee Wing St, Ap Lei Chau, Hong Kong

 Indigo Living (Horizon Plaza)

-With 11 stores in Asia and the Middle East, Indigo Living sells designer furniture that exudes a luxurious feel.
-It reminds you of what you can usually find in a luxury home design magazine.
+You can find something in gold, silver and velvet at almost every corner you look at Indigo Living.
+With 11 stores in Asia and the Middle East, Indigo Living sells artisanal furniture that exudes a luxurious feel.
+It reminds you of what you can usually find in a luxury home magazine.

-The design may not be the most original but items are easy to match.
+The furniture Hong Kong selection may not be the most original, but the items are easy to match.
 It’s a great place to shop if you’re missing that one piece of furniture at home.
+Some great timeless pieces including Felix Coffee Table ($2,990-$4,290, depending on sizes) and Larissa Cushion Cover ($355).
+The Horizon Plaza store also has a cute kids' department.
+A teepee is $6,990.

 Price: $$$

-Good deals: Indigo Living has a discount outlet inside its Horizon Plaza branch all-year.
+Good deals: Indigo Living has a discount outlet inside its Horizon Plaza branch all year.
 You can watch out for its seasonal flash sale on its website, too.

 Address: 6/F, Horizon Plaza, 2 Lee Wing St., Ap Lei Chau, Hong Kong